adrianviniciuscs/adrianviniciuscs/README.md

 ![steamuserimages-a akamaihd](https://github.com/adrianviniciuscs/adrianviniciuscs/assets/93016748/fc50c32d-9ccc-423f-901d-71430d1358fd)

-#### _All that is gold does not glitter, Not all those who wander are lost; The old that is strong does not wither, Deep roots are not reached by the frost._
+#### _"All that is gold does not glitter, Not all those who wander are lost; The old that is strong does not wither, Deep roots are not reached by the frost."_